UtrechtUniversity/yoda/docs/design/metadata-vault.md

 ## Saving metadata
 The entire process is handled in a similar way like in the research area.
-Main difference is that the new data is not actually overwriting the data in yoda-metadata.xml.
+Main difference is that the new data is not actually overwriting the data in yoda-metadata.json.
 The metadata form saves its data in the vault in the corresponding folder but always with a unique name, based upon timestamps.
 Thus always safeguarding earlier metadata.